Eddie Golden: Independent circuit (2014–present)

 On June 14, 2014, Golden reunited with Stan Lee at Reborn Wrestling's "Once Bitten, Twice Shy" in Johnson City, a tribute show honoring Jake "The Snake" Roberts, where they lost to Air America (Skylar Kruze and Gavin Daring).
 The Beautiful Blondes began abusing their valet Brooklynn after the match, blaming her for their defeat, who was rescued by Air America.
 Although they lost the match, the tag team bout "stole the show" according to 411mania.com and praised all four men for their "enormous talent and athleticism".

 On June 16, 2018, Golden was defeated by Jeff Tankersley in a Bunkhouse Match at Innovate Wrestling’s Stars for Heroes event.
-Golden made a return to the ring on April 16, 2022 in Elizabethton, Tennessee in a six-man tag team match, teaming with his son Evan Golden and Stan Lee.
+Golden made a return to the ring on April 16, 2022, in Elizabethton, Tennessee, in a six-man tag team match, teaming with his son Evan Golden and Stan Lee.
 The Golden’s and Lee were defeated by Wayne Adkins and The Tennessee Hillbillies.

+Golden was inducted into the Carter County Professional Wrestling Hall of Fame on April 6, 2024 in Elizabethton, Tennessee.

+On June 29, 2025, Golden teamed alongside his son Evan at Smoky Mountain Pro Wrestling to defeat KC Cazana and Ryan Mantis for the SMP East Tennessee Tag Team Championships in Newport, Tennessee.
+On September 20, The Golden’s tagged alongside Colin Casanova and Conner Drake in a losing effort to Chris Hamrick, Tristen Williams, Ben Wright, and Chase Lovelace at Heritage Wrestling Alliance in Rutherfordton, North Carolina.